 In the event of a product defect during the warranty period, take the product and the RadioShack sales receipt as proof of purchase date to any RadioShack store.
 RadioShack will, at its option, unless otherwise provided by law: (a) correct the defect by product repair without charge for parts and labor; (b) replace the product with one of the same or similar design; or (c) refund the purchase price.
 All replaced parts and products, and products on which a refund is made, become the property of RadioShack.
-New or reconditioned parts and products may be used in the performance of warranty service.
-Repaired or replaced parts and products are warranted for the remainder of the original warranty period.
-You will be charged for repair or replacement of the product made after the expiration of the warranty period.
+New or reconditioned parts and products are warranted for the remainder of the original warranty period.
+You will be charged for replacement of the products made after the expiration of the warranty period.